 A $35 graduation fee (added charge for each additional degree) will be billed to your University account after you are approved as a candidate.
-The fee is payable at the Cashier's Office.
+In addition, when you complete Candidate Information and order your cap and gown, fees for the cost of cap and gown choices will be added to your account.
+These fees are payable at the Cashier's Office.
 Please make arrangements to pay all debts prior to the end of the semester of your graduation/commencement participation.

 Check your SE e-mail account frequently for important information related to your degree and/or commencement.
 Updates regarding additional steps in the graduation process and other important information will be communicated to you via your SE e-mail address.
 If your mailbox is full, or you do not read your e-mails, you will not have this important communication, but you will still be responsible for complying with the content of those emails.

-When you are approved as a candidate, you will be notified, and then you must complete Candidate Information through the Portal, even if you are not eligible or do not plan to attend commencement.
+When you are approved as a candidate, you will be notified, and then you must complete Candidate Information through the Portal, even if you do not plan to attend commencement.
 Failure to do so means you will not receive your diploma or certificate.
 Candidate information includes verification/update of diploma/certificate mailing address, a list of requirements for graduation, cap and gown order information, etc.

 Complete the Candidate information by following the link and directions.
 Be sure to click the submit button to complete the process.
 If not completed by the deadline (see Important Deadlines), non-refundable late fee(s) will be assessed and you may not receive your degree or certificate.